-Ever wondered how backyard wildlife survive winter weather?
-Most disappear over the winter, and then show up again the following spring.
-But, where do they go and what do they do?
-Do they hibernate, migrate, die?
-Yes, yes, and yes!
-Here are their solutions for enduring freezing temps and scarce food.
+Ever wondered how backyard wildlife survives winter weather?
+They disappear through the winter, and then, with the coming of spring, there they are again!
+Where did they go, and what did they do?
+Hibernate?
+Migrate?
+Die?
+The answers are: yes, yes, and yes!
+You’ll be amazed by wildlife’s solutions for enduring freezing temps and scarce food.

 Mammals take on the challenge

 Winter is hardest on Virginia Opossums, as they lack a thick insulating coat of hair, and their tail and toes are bare.
-They don’t hibernate, but sleep (almost always alone) in a den they’ve insulated with dry grass and leaves.
+They don’t hibernate but, instead, sleep (almost always alone) in a den they’ve insulated with dry grass and leaves.
 When the weather warms a bit, they venture out to forage.
 All about the Virginia Opossum

 Tree squirrels

-Gray Squirrels and other tree squirrels spend a lot of time sleeping (not hibernating) in their nests.
-They venture out for food, mainly the nuts they buried in the fall.
-In especially brutal weather, they may stay tucked in for several days at a time.
-Most ground squirrels, on the other hand, hibernate.
+American Red Squirrels, Gray Squirrels, and other tree squirrels spend much time sleeping (but not hibernating) in their nests.
+But, they do venture out for food, mainly the nuts they buried in the fall.
+If the weather is brutal, they may stay tucked in for several days.
+Most ground squirrels, such as chipmunks, hibernate.

 When snow covers the ground • All about Fox Squirrels and Gray Squirrels